Being an Egg Donor.

 Once your phone consult is completed, we will provide you with some documents to read over and approve.

-Finally, if you’d like to proceed, we’ll schedule your in person appointment.
+If you’d like to proceed, we’ll schedule your in person appointment.
 We hold appoints regularly in LA, NY and our Ohio Valley office.
 We visit other major U.S. cities several times a year to conduct in person appointments.
 When you’re at your appointment, you’ll complete the first part of your psychological screening which consists of two assessments on the computer; an IQ assessment and a personality assessment.
 Next, you’ll film your video interview.
 The video interview is unique to GG and a very important part of your donor profile.
 You’ll want you to look your absolute best and we’ll provide you with the questions you’ll be asked ahead of time.
 The appointment should take 2-3 hours.

 How do I get matched with intended parents?
 How long does it take?